yesarpit/yesarpit.github.io/docs/intro.md

 # Intro

-I haven't met anyone in life whose childhood dream was to become a software developer.
+I haven't met anyone till date whose' childhood dream was to become a software developer.
-But as we grow up we realize that this pays well.
+But as we grow up we realize this *pays* well.

 I am a Javascript fan.
 Why?
-Is that because I only know that language?
+Is that because it's fancy ?
 No, I know Java too.
 Infact I am Oracle Certified Java developer.
 Is the reason its easy to learn?
 No python has much easier learning curve.
 Then why?

 'Write once run anywhere'. - you would have heard this for Java right?
-Wrong - Java doest run in browser. javascript do.
+Wrong - Java doest run in browser.
+Javascript do.
 In browser and everywhere else.

 Web, App, Server - all can host codebase in same language (JS) - bringing your development cost & headache down.